 Glennie offers a number of scholarships, across different categories, providing part remission for tuition fees (up to 50%).
 In some cases, part remission for boarding fees may also be provided.

-Scholarship testing is administered by The Australian Council for Education Research (ACER) and supervised by Glennie teachers on test day.
+- Scholarship testing is administered by an external provider and supervised by Glennie teachers on test day.

-The Glennie School does not publish or share examination results with applicants.
-The Glennie School does not provide nor endorse any service provider offering practice exams for the ACER scholarship tests.
+- The Glennie School does not publish or share examination results with applicants.
+The Glennie School does not provide nor endorse any service provider offering practice exams for the scholarship tests.

-Based on all-round ability in sport and/or performing arts, with applicants taking the scholarship test and providing evidence of other abilities to assist their application.
+General Ability scholarships are based on all-round ability (a combination of academic, sporting and/or cultural talents, and evidence of leadership roles) with applicants sitting the scholarship test and providing supporting evidence of other abilities to assist their application.